jeffreykegler/hoonlint/misc/whitespace.md

 ```

 SIGCEN statements
-can be treated either a special form of a jogging hoon,
+can be regarded either a special form of a jogging hoon,
 or as a 4-fixed hoon with, optionally,
 an unusual 3rd runechild.

 SIGCEN, except for its 3rd runechild, is treated
-as an ordinary 4-ary backdented hoon.
+as an ordinary 4-ary basic syntax hoon.
 SIGCEN's 3rd runechild may be either `~` or a jogging
 bounded by TISTIS lines.
 The jogging is always kingside and elements are never